Depot Rail Museum

 c-1907.
 View looking east of the second Troutdale depot, taken shortly after completion of the building.
 At least 14 men are seen, three on an old hand car, many in the depot entrance and platform and several in the vicinity of a locomotive on the right.
 A caboose is parked behind the depot.

 c.
 1910.
 Troutdale Rail Depot.
 Five unknown men standing in front.
 Water tank to right.
 Broughton Bluff covered in fog in the background.

 c 1976.
 Although this photo was taken in 1976, the dispatcher's phone shown was used in the depot built in 1907.
-It was moved to the depot built in 1976 and continued being used there.
+It was moved to the depot built in 1976 and continued on display there.

 1976.
 Station agent A. L. Holden is standing in front of the 1907 depot.
 He is holding a photo taken when the stationwas new (THS Photo #0342).
 The old building was in the process of being phased out for depot use by Union Pacific.

 c-1910.
 Interior view of the 1907 Troutdale depot with left and to the right; Stationmaster A D (Albert Daniel) Kendall and Newt Parsons.
 Bay window with switch mechanism was "squared off" at a later date.
 Two photographs to the right of Parsons show the exterior of the depot, one photo of which is in the Troutdale Historical Society's files.

 c-1976.
 The original depot building from 1907 is being moved, by truck, from its original site to a location opposite city hall.
 The truck, straddling the railroad tracks, is negotiating the depot, mounted on a trailer wheels, into a tight turn, narrowly missing a utility pole.

 C-1978.
 George Skorney of Union Pacific and Sharon Nesbit holding the UP Logo for the Depot Museum of the THS.